SSXModding/SSXTools/README.md

 		- [ ] 16bpp color images load/conversion (Is this even a possible format?)
 		- [ ] 32bpp images load/conversion

+- [ ] Work on a UI for EAGLe
+	- [ ] Offer selection of images to convert along with a preview of a selected image

 ## Thanks/Credits